jamiepla1/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraformfsi/index.md

 ---

 The `financial_services_landing_zone` starter module provides full customization of the Financial Services Industry Landing Zone (FSILZ) using the `inputs.yaml` file.
 The `inputs.yaml` file provides the ability to enable and disable modules, configure module inputs and outputs, and configure module resources.
-A custom `inputs.yaml` file can be passed to the `inputs` argument of the ALZ PowerShell Module.
+A custom `inputs.yaml` file can be passed to the `inputs` argument of the ALZ PowerShell Module(version [4.1.5](https://www.powershellgallery.com/packages/ALZ/4.1.5) should be used).
 This allows you to firstly design your Azure Landing Zone, and then deploy it.

 The default `inputs.yaml` file will need to be modified based on the documentation below.